wp-plugins/social-facebook-all-in-one/readme.txt

 2. Wordpress Social Facebook All In One widget admin panel - General Settings section -
 3. Wordpress Social Facebook All In One widget admin panel - Social Containers Settings section -
 4. Wordpress Social Facebook All In One widget admin panel - Like Box Settings section -
-5. Wordpress Social Facebook All In One widget admin panel - Registration Box Settings section -
-6. Wordpress Social Facebook All In One widget admin panel - Footer Like Button Settings section -
-7. Wordpress Social Facebook All In One widget admin panel - Credit link for DoniSocial section -
+5. Wordpress Social Facebook All In One widget admin panel - Registration Box Settings section - , Wordpress Social Facebook All In One widget admin panel - Footer Like Button Settings section - , Wordpress Social Facebook All In One widget admin panel - Credit link for DoniSocial section -

 == Changelog ==

+= 1.0.2 =
+* Wordpress Social Facebook All In One widget 1.0.2 version fixes following bug :

+	_ require(/home/donimedi/donisocial/www/wp-load.php) [function.require]: failed to open stream: No such file or directory in /home/mysite/public_html/wp-content/plugins/social-facebook-all-in-one/social_facebook_all_in_one.php on line 211 .
+		On line 211 , the following instruction require( '/home/donimedi/donisocial/www/wp-load.php' ); is now replaced by this instruction : require( $_SERVER["DOCUMENT_ROOT"].'/wp-load.php' );

 = 1.0.1 =
 * Wordpress Social Facebook All In One widget 1.0.1 version fixes following bugs :

-	* Accordion titles font size is too big : Now you can set titles font size ( in pt ) with 'Titles Font Size' option .
+	_ Accordion titles font size is too big : Now you can set titles font size ( in pt ) with "Titles Font Size" option .
-	* Thumbnail images don't line up correctly : Now you can set thumbnail width and thumbnail padding left .
+	_ Thumbnail images don't line up correctly : Now you can set thumbnail width and thumbnail padding left .
-	* redirect_uri' isn't allowed for that client_id error message : Now register.php file processes signed Facebook data properly .
+	_ "redirect_uri’ isn’t allowed for that client_id" error message : Now register.php file processes signed Facebook data properly .
-	* On Wordpress 3.3 installation, activating this plugin breaks drag and drop in widget admin section and user cannot add or remove widgets from a sidebar : Files paths and javascript functions are now fixed .
+	_ On Wordpress 3.3 installation, activating this plugin breaks drag and drop in widget admin section and user cannot add or remove widgets from a sidebar : Files paths and javascript functions are now fixed .

 = 1.0.0 =
 * Wordpress Social Facebook All In One widget first version .